782618297/io_scene_scs/Lamp-system.md

 ## Auxiliary lights

-Auxiliary lights on vehicles can also have separate light mask but it uses only two channels from light mask texture:
+Auxiliary lights on vehicles can also have separate second mask texture but they use only two channels from light mask texture:

 * R - dimmed beam
 * G - full beam
 * B - not used and must be zero (black)
 * A - not used and must be zero (black)

-There is also possible to use two different colors for auxiliary lights with offsetting UV mappings for light mask texture.
-Tile offset here is done on the right side of the texture:
+There is also possible to use two different colors for auxiliary lights with offsetting UV mappings for second mask texture.
+Tile offset here is also done on the right side of the texture:

 1. original texture - white color
 2. first texture tile - orange color